 Aside from a musical episode, what else would you like to film?

 Well I’ve done quite a few exciting and strenuous things recently, so maybe the next one could be a relaxing episode.
-Maybe a spa day, massage and a glass of
+Maybe a spa day, massage and a glass of Coca-Cola Zero Sugar!
+That would be nice!
+Maybe somewhere in a nice hot country.

 Have you learnt any new skills while presenting for CokeTV?